mmroch4/simple-theme-toggler/README.md

-# sample-simple-theme-toggler
+# Simple Theme Toggler

-A simple theme toggler
+This a simple theme toggler made using only HTML, CSS and JS.